AkshayGondaliya/custom_model_app/README.md

 **3> Now, Let's build a docker container from "myflaskapp" image**

-you can also pull the complete image from [docker_image](https://hub.docker.com/repository/docker/akshaygondaliya/object_detection/tags?page=1&ordering=last_updated) if you dont want to follow above steps. and can continue by renning bellow given command.
+you can also pull the complete image from [docker_image](https://hub.docker.com/repository/docker/akshaygondaliya/object_detection/tags?page=1&ordering=last_updated) if you don't want to follow above steps. and can continue by running bellow given command.

 `sudo docker run -d --name object_detection -p 5000:5000 myflaskapp`